 - Press freedom 0

-Australia has maintained one of the lowest death and case rates in the Index, despite its aging population, likely due to testing a wide range of its population.
+Australia has maintained one of the lowest death and case rates in the Index, despite its aging population.

 - Percent of positive tests 0

 - Government walks back vaccination rollout targets, blaming production and supply issues: The government likely won't meet its four million vaccination target by early April, with officials blaming uncertainty around local production and international supply chain issues.
 Read More